jellychoco/kafak_study/README.md

-# Kafka Logging System

 ## Overview

 This repository demonstrates a distributed logging system using Kafka.
-The project involves multiple Node.js servers (`loginServer`, `profileServer`, `settingsServer`) that generate event logs, which are collected via Kafka and displayed in real-time using a web(html).
+The project involves multiple Node.js servers (`loginServer`, `profileServer`, `settingsServer`) that generate event logs.
+These logs are collected via Kafka and displayed in real-time using a web-based UI (HTML).

 ## Features